LTLA/kana-formats/v1/README.md

   - `delta-detected`: same as `lfc`, but for the delta-detected (i.e., difference in the percentage of detected expression).
   - `cohen`: same as `lfc`, but for Cohen's d.
   - `auc`: same as `lfc`, but for the AUCs.

+### Group `cell_labelling`:

+> ⚠️  This group should be considered optional for back-compatibility purposes.

+`parameters` will contain:

+- `human_references`: a string dataset defining the human reference datasets used for labelling.
+  Each entry contains the name of a reference dataset, e.g., `"BlueprintEncode"`.
+- `mouse_references`: a string dataset defining the mouse reference datasets used for labelling.
+  Each entry contains the name of a reference dataset, e.g., `"ImmGen"`.

+`results` will contain:

+- `per_reference`: a group containing the label assignments for each cluster in each reference.
+  Each child is named after its corresponding reference, and is a string dataset of length equal to the number of clusters.
+  Entries of the dataset contain the assigned label for the corresponding cluster.

+For multiple references of the relevant species, `results` will also contain:

+- `integrated`: a string dataset of length equal to the number of clusters.
+  This specifies the reference with the top-scoring label for each cluster, after integrating the results of all per-reference classifications.

 ## Remaining bytes